 CO2 Fuel Combustion/CO2 Emissions

-In its NDC (Nationally Determined Contribution), Azerbaijan made a commitment to reduce its level of GHG emissions by 35% by 2030 compared to 1990.
+In its first NDC, Azerbaijan made a commitment to reduce its level of GHG emissions by 35% by 2030 compared to 1990.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)